 See also the Part IA paper descriptions for specific subject requirements for each Year 1 option.

-Candidates are encouraged, where possible, to apply by the October deadline and to take the pre-interview Natural Sciences Admissions Assessment; more information can be found on the University website
+Candidates must apply by the October deadline and take the pre-interview Natural Sciences Admissions Assessment; more information can be found on the University website

 Please note that your performance in the assessment at interview will not be considered in isolation, but will be taken into account alongside the other elements of your application.